 Norm(M')=M'i=1wj=1hMij'

-Lastly, the facial image feature weighted by attention maps are merged together, which is formulated as follow:
+Lastly, the facial image features weighted by the attention maps are merged together as follows:

 E'(I)=i=1mj=1nk=1w×hAMijk⋅Ek(x)

-The final feature is sent to Pose Classifier and Exp Classifier for pose and expression classification simultaneously.
+The final feature is sent to the pose classifier and expression classifier for simultaneous pose and expression classification.
 The total loss function is defined as:

 L=LPose+LExp=CE(fp(E'(I)),yPose)+CE(fe(E'(x)),yExp)

-where fp and fe represent Pose and Exp classifier. yPose and yExp represent ground truth of pose and expression.
-CE(⋅) represents Cross Entropy function.
+where fp and fe represent the pose and expression classifiers.
+The ground truths of pose and expression are represented by yPose and yExp.
+CE(⋅) represents the cross-entropy function.

-In general, due to introducing the pose features and the expression texts, our method can adapt to pose variety automatically.
-Besides, expression texts which contain strong semantic information, also direct the model to focus on the regions causing certain expression in a cross-modality mode.
+Our method is able to automatically adapt to pose variety due to the introduction of pose features and expression texts.
+Expression texts containing strong semantic information direct the model to focus on the regions causing certain expressions in a cross-modality mode.

 EXPERIMENTS

-To demonstrate the effectiveness of the proposed method, We conduct experiments on two publicly pose-related facial expression databases: Multi-PIE (Gross et al. 2010): the public multi-pose facial expression data set, and BU-3DFE (Yin et al. 2006): the 3D facial expression data set.
+To demonstrate the effectiveness of the proposed method, we conduct experiments on two public pose-related facial expression databases: Multi-PIE (Gross et al. 2010), the public multi-pose facial expression data set; and BU-3DFE (Yin et al. 2006), the 3D facial expression data set.
 The details are as follows.

 Experimental Conditions

-The Multi-PIE contains 755370 images from 337 subjects under 15 viewpoints.
-The facial images in the data set are annotated with six expressions: disgust (DI), neutral (NE), scream (SC), smile (SM), squint (SQ) or surprise (SU).
-In our experiments, we follow two settings in (C. Wang, Wang, and Liang 2019).
-For the first setting: we use 7095 images of 129 subjects under 5 viewpoints (0∘,±15∘, ±30∘).
+Multi-PIE contains 755,370 images from 337 subjects under 15 viewpoints.
+The facial images in the data set are annotated with six expressions: disgust (DI), neutral (NE), scream (SC), smile (SM), squint (SQ), or surprise (SU).
+In our experiments, we follow the two settings used in Wang et al. (C. Wang, Wang, and Liang 2019).
+The first setting uses 7,095 images of 129 subjects under five viewpoints (0∘,±15∘, and ±30∘).
 Subjects are randomly divided into a training set with 103 subjects and a testing set of 26 subjects.
-For the second setting: we use 6174 images of 147 subjects under 7 viewpoints (0∘,15∘,30∘,45∘,60∘, 75∘, 90∘), subjects are randomly divided into a training set of 118 subjects and a testing set of 29 subjects.
+For the second setting, we use 6,174 images of 147 subjects under seven viewpoints (0∘,15∘,30∘,45∘,60∘, 75∘, and 90∘).
+Subjects are randomly divided into a training set of 118 subjects and a testing set of 29 subjects.

-The BU-3DFE is a 3D-model data set which contains 100 subjects including 56 females and 44 males.
-The facial images synthesized from 3D models are annotated with seven expressions: anger (AN), disgust (DI), fear (FE), happiness (HA), sadness (SA), surprise (SU) or neutral (NE).
-Each of six prototypical expressions except NE includes four levels of intensity.
-In our experiments, we use six expressions except neutral and follow three settings (C. Wang, Wang, and Liang 2019; F. Zhang et al. 2020).
-For the first setting: we use 12000 images under 5 viewpoints (0∘, 30∘, 45∘, 60∘, 90∘).
-For the second setting: we use 16000 images under 7 viewpoints (0∘, ±15∘, ±30∘, ±45∘).
-For the third setting: we use 21000 images under 35 viewpoints including 7 pan angles (0∘, ±15∘, ±30∘, ±45∘) and 5 tile angles (0∘, ±15∘, ±30∘), but in the case, only the forth level intensity is used.
-We randomly divide the 100 subject into training set with 80 subjects and testing set with 20 subjects, so that there is no overlaps between the training subjects and the testing subjects which means subject-independent.
+The BU-3DFE is a 3D-model data set containing 100 subjects including 56 females and 44 males.
+The facial images synthesized from 3D models are annotated with seven expressions: anger (AN), disgust (DI), fear (FE), happiness (HA), sadness (SA), surprise (SU), or neutral (NE).
+Each of the six prototypical expressions (excluding NE) includes four levels of intensity.
+In our experiments, we use the six prototypical expressions and follow three settings (C. Wang, Wang, and Liang 2019; F. Zhang et al. 2020).
+The first setting uses 12,000 images under five viewpoints (0∘, 30∘, 45∘, 60∘, and 90∘).
+The second setting uses 16,000 images under seven viewpoints (0∘, ±15∘, ±30∘, and ±45∘).
+The third setting uses 21,000 images under 35 viewpoints, including seven pan angles (0∘, ±15∘, ±30∘, and ±45∘) and five tile angles (0∘, ±15∘, and ±30∘).
+In this case, only the fourth intensity level is used.
+The subjects are randomly divided into a training set with 80 subjects and a testing set with 20 subjects, so there is subject independence.

 Implementation Details